andrewxhill/andrewxhill.github.io/projects.md

 <figure>
   <a href="http://vimeopro.com/openstreetmapus/state-of-the-map-us-2013/video/68096664" title="Andrew Hill talks about the development of NYC Henge on CartoDB"><img src="/images/work-samples/speaking.png"></a>
-  <figcaption>If you want to hear me talk about my ideas having to do with storytelling, the future of mapping, or developing an open source mapping tool, <a href="mailto:andrewxhill@gmail.com">click here to get in touch</a>.</figcaption>
+  <figcaption>If you want to hear me talk about my ideas having to do with storytelling, the future of mapping, or developing an open source mapping tool, <a href="mailto:andrewxhill@gmail.com">click here to get in touch</a>.
+See some videos below.</figcaption>
 </figure>

 ## Events